StefanMaron/BusinessCentral.LinterCop/README.md

 For manual compile you can use the `Compile-AppInBcContainer` command and pass the path to the `BusinessCentral.LinterCop.dll` in via the parameter `-CustomCodeCops`.

 If you are using `Run-ALPipeline` in your build pipelines you can also pass in the `BusinessCentral.LinterCop.dll` in via the parameter `-CustomCodeCops`.
+To have the correct compiler dependecies you should also load the latest compiler from the marketplace.
+Add `-vsixFile (Get-LatestAlLanguageExtensionUrl)` to do so.

 Be aware though, the `BusinessCentral.LinterCop.dll` needs to be placed in a folder shared with the container.